 If you are comparing a tandem and a side-by-side and you are talking about pushing a stroller down a sidewalk, then the tandem takes the win.
 With a tandem stroller, when you going down a sidewalk, it is really easy to push.
 However, when the toddlers become bigger, the kid in the front is likely to make it difficult to jack up the stroller and go down the sidewalk.

 If you have a small apartment and you lack an ample room for storage, the tandem stroller is going to take the win.
 It can fold much faster than a side-by-side stroller.

 A huge difference between a tandem and a side-by-side stroller is the way they turn.
 A side-by-side stroller turns easier and quicker than a tandem.
 On the other hand, the side-by-side stroller is wider, so you have to make accurate turns when you are making a sharp turn.

 If your kids are not twins and one toddler love to walk for part of the way, then I would recommend you purchase a toddler.
 This lets your older kid to be more flexible since they can ride along or walk beside you.
 It also gives him more independence, something many kids strive for.

 If you have twins, go for a side-by-side stroller.
 These twin strollers put both child on an equal level which they’re able to see vividly without being obstructed.

-Most of the tandem strollers have one seat that accommodates an infant car seat, making them a good travel system.
+Most of the tandem strollers have one seat that accommodates an infant car seat such as the Britax B safe, making them a good travel system.
+Do read up our post on double stroller compatible with Britax B safe for more of such options.
 Some Tandem models can easily accommodate a car seat with both the seats, making it also a good option for twins.